strongSquirell/DataScience/1Statistics/Inferential Statistics.md

   * Type I - hypothesis is true and you decide to reject it(alpha) FP
   * Type II - hypothesis is false and you not decide to reject it(beta) FN
 Decrease significant level - decrease the probability of making a type I error, but increase the probability of making a type II error
-_power_ - probability of rejecting H_0 giben it is false (1-beta)
+_power_ - probability of rejecting H_0 given it is false (1-beta)
-larger alpha/sample/sample - more power
+larger alpha/sample - more power
 test type: one-side has more power than two-side, parametric vs non-parametric

 ### Comparing two groups